-Disclaimer: This document has been developed to ensure that key steps in preparing for the economic impacts of natural or manmade disaster are not overlooked, and to provide communities with a starting-point for the assessment, prioritization, and implementation of post disaster economic and business recovery operations.
+This document has been developed to ensure that key steps in preparing for the economic impacts of natural or manmade disasters are not overlooked and to provide communities with a starting point for the assessment, prioritization, and implementation of post-disaster economic and business recovery operations.

-The material enclosed within is not intended to be inclusive of every action a community may need to take prior to and following an incident which disrupts services.
+The content found within is provided for educational purposes only and is not intended to be inclusive of every action the community may need to take prior to and following an incident that disrupts services.
 Economic and business recovery planning must be linked to the local and provincial emergency planning framework.
+We are not responsible for the accuracy of these published materials.